35 Winter Dessert Recipes So Good, You’ll Forget It’s Freezing Out

 These little truffles are such a fun twist on one of my favorite cookies.
 They’re soft, creamy, and full of that sweet cinnamon sugar flavor that just feels like winter.
 I love how easy they are to make, and they look so pretty once they’re drizzled and dusted with cinnamon sugar.
 They’re perfect for holiday parties, gifting, or keeping in the fridge for a little bite of something sweet after dinner.

-25. Banana Pudding Fudge
+GET THE RECIPE25.
+Banana Pudding Fudge

 This fudge is creamy, sweet, and full of that classic banana pudding flavor I can never resist.
 The smooth texture paired with the crunch of crushed Nilla wafers makes it so satisfying, and it’s unbelievably easy to put together.
 I love how cheerful and comforting it feels, especially on chilly days when I want something that tastes like sunshine in the middle of winter.
 It’s the kind of treat that disappears fast, so I always make sure to sneak a square or two before it’s gone.